ciscosurplus/webexbot-openai/README.md

 - webexteamssdk
 - Cisco webex account
 - OpenAI account
-- AWS Lambda
-- AWS API Gateway
-- AWS Cloud9(Ubuntu18.04)
+- AWS account

-<p class="warn">To use OpenAI's API, you need to create an account and get an API key.
-This lab uses the $18.00 free trial allotted for the first time.</p>
+> To use OpenAI's API, you need to create an account and get an API key.
+This lab uses the $18.00 free trial allotted for the first time.

-<p class="warn">Each AWS resource is billed.</p>
+> Each AWS resource is billed.

-What you do is:
+## What you do is

 1. Create a Webex bot
 2. Create AWS Lambda function
 3. Create AWS API Gateway